 8. Teach students when to use capital letters.

 9. Move on to sounds after students have fully memorized the names of letters.

-Check out Callan's Beginner Essentials, which moves systematically through the sounds of the alphabet, using a scaffolding approach to build on knowledge.
-I like to refer to the book as "sanitized for your protection" because there are no words in the book that are difficult to depict or which students would be unlikely to encounter.
+Check out Callan’s Beginner Essentials, which moves systematically through the sounds of the alphabet, using a scaffolding approach to build on knowledge.
+The book is “sanitized for your protection” in that there are no difficult to depict words or words students would be unlikely to encounter.
 Virtually every word is 6 letters or less and follows the spelling conventions of English.
 There will be plenty of time later for students to get discouraged by all the exceptions to the rule!